 The bottom line - 5S is a low-investment, high-impact lean manufacturing tool that is predicated on people.
 It engages operators in “owning” their workspace and helps to instill a culture of quality, productivity, and improvement.

-What Are the Benefits of a 5S program?
+What Are the 5 Benefits of a 5S System?

-The key benefits of a 5S program include:
+The key benefits of a 5S system include:

 - Creating space within your facility by removing unnecessary tools and equipment